-Genre You Read The Most From: Fantasy (as always!)
+Genre You Read The Most From: Historical Fiction

 Best In Books

-7. Best Book From A Genre You Don’t Typically Read/Was Out of Your Comfort Zone?
+7. Best Book From A Genre You Don’t Usually Read/Was Out of Your Comfort Zone?

 8. Most action packed/thrilling/unputdownable book of the year?